How To Run A 5K in 30 Minutes

 Speed Work

-• Start with a dynamic 10-minute warm-up to get your muscles ready for the hard work ahead.
+• Start with a 10-minute dynamic warm-up

 • Repeat the cycle five to six times.